 There are two parts to the EEPROM buffer segment: register section definition groups and operational codes.
 Each register section definition group contains the starting address and number of bytes to be written to the EEPROM.
-Note that any register within the EEPROM buffer segment can be defined as a part of a definition group or an operational code.

-If the AD9523 register map were continuous from Address 0x000 to Address 0x234, only one register section definition group would consist of a starting address of 0x000 and a length of 563 bytes.
-However, the AD9523 register map is noncontiguous, and the EEPROM is only 512 bytes long.
-Therefore, the register section definition group tells the EEPROM controller how the AD9523 register map is segmented.
+If the AD9524 register map were continuous from Address 0x000 to Address 0x234, only one register section definition group would consist of a starting address of 0x000 and a length of 563 bytes.
+However, this is not the case.
+The AD9524 register map is noncontiguous, and the EEPROM is only 512 bytes long.
+Therefore, the register section definition group tells the EEPROM controller how the AD9524 register map is segmented.

-There are three operational codes: IO_UPDATE, end-of-data, and pseudo-end-of-data.
-It is important that the EEPROM buffer segment always have either an end-of-data or a pseudo-end-of-data operational code and that an IO_UPDATE operation code appear at least once before the end-of-data operational code.
+There are three operational codes: IO_Update, end-of-data, and pseudo-end-of-data.
+It is important that the EEPROM buffer segment always have either an end-of-data or a pseudo-end-of-data operational code and that an IO_Update operation code appear at least once before the end-of-data operational code.